Goals & Objectives

 MIS Training Laboratory

-The Minimally Invasive Surgery training laboratory is located in J-407.
-The fellow has access via ID-Swipe, and a key to the office will be given to the fellow.
+The Minimally Invasive Surgery training laboratory is located in the Patient Safety and Clinical Competency Center.
+The Fellow has access via ID-Swipe, and a key to the office will be given to the Fellow.
 The laboratory contains box trainers, videoscopic equipment, re-usable and disposable instruments, virtual reality simulators, and open surgery training equipment.
+There is also a robotic stand-alone simulator adjacent to the operating rooms in the basement to allow for easy access to training in between cases or after hours.

 Fellows must be able to provide patient care that is compassionate, appropriate, and effective for the treatment of health problems and the promotion of health.
 Fellows are expected to perform the following: